n-kmron/social_network_clone/README.md

 # Social Network
 A simple clone of a random social network

-Side project done by myself on vacation.
+Side project done by myself during vacation.

 ## WARNING
 This app is not a finished project but in development.